Rotation numbers of perturbations of smooth dynamics: Introduction

 \section{Introduction}

-The idea of using rotation numbers in the study of higher dimensional linear cocycles is not new: Bonatti and Viana~\cite{BV} suggested using them to prove that generic smooth $\SL(n,\RR)$-cocycles over a full shift admit a periodic point with simple Lyapunov spectrum.\footnote{ This is folklore for diffeomorphisms thanks to the Sternberg linearization lemma: precisely, given an infinite basic hyperbolic set $K$ of a smooth diffeomorphisms $f$, there are arbitrarily small smooth perturbations of $f$ that have a periodic point with simple Lyapunov spectrum in the continuation of $K$. } Carlos Matheus however pointed to us the difficulty of making that argument rigorous.
+The idea of using rotation numbers in the study of higher dimensional linear cocycles is not new: Bonatti and Viana~\cite{BV} suggested using them to prove that generic smooth $\SL(n,\RR)$-cocycles over a full shift admit a periodic point with simple Lyapunov spectrum.\footnote{ This is folklore for diffeomorphisms as an application of the Sternberg linearization lemma: precisely, if $K$ is an infinite basic hyperbolic set of a smooth diffeomorphisms $f$, then there are arbitrarily small smooth perturbations of $f$ that have a periodic point with simple Lyapunov spectrum in the continuation of $K$. } Carlos Matheus however pointed to us the difficulty of making that argument rigorous.

+The aim of the present paper is to introduce a new notion to fill that gap.
+It turns out that that rotation number finds many other applications, some of them towards a smooth generic dichotomy between complex eigenvalues and dominated splittings.

-Consider a basic hyperbolic set $X$ of a diffeomorphism $f$ or more generally any linear cocycle $\cA$ fibering on a homeomorphism $T\colon X \to X$.
+We now give a rough idea of that rotation number.
+Consider a hyperbolic set $X$ of a diffeomorphism $f$, or alternatively, a linear cocycle $\cA$ fibering on a homeomorphism $T\colon X \to X$.
 Consider an invariant measure $\mu$ supported in $X$.
-Assume that there exists a $2$-dimensional bundle $E$ of a dominated splitting over the support of $\mu$ along which $Df$, resp. $\cA$, preserve some continuous orientation.
+Assume that a dominated splitting over the support of $\mu$ admits a $2$-dimensional bundle $E$ along which $Df$, resp. $\cA$, preserve some continuous orientation.